Turkey drills for gas in Cyprus' waters, prompting EU outcry

 The Turkish Republic of North Cyprus (TRNC) broke away from Cyprus in 1974 after Turkey invaded the island in response to a Greek-sponsored coup.

-Turkey continues to keep thousands of troops there but is the only country that recognises TRNC sovereignty.
+Turkey continues to keep thousands of troops there and is the only country that recognises TRNC sovereignty.

 Cyprus has also tried to drill exploratory wells in what it and the rest of the world, except Turkey, says is its own maritime zone, but Turkish warships scared off its vessels the last time it tried to do so in February last year.